thesanjeetc/The-SmartBand/README.md

 # Sketches

-Sketches showing the deveopment of the the TouchBand.
+Sketches showing the deveopment of the the SmartBand - a proof of concept for line-of-sight smart home control.